In September, the peak tourist season for Gurudwara Shri Hemkund Sahib trek and for visiting the Valley of Flowers was already far from over.

 Those visiting for leisure and to click pictures certainly need no guide.
 The trek throughout (starting from Govindghat to all the way to the Valley of Flowers and Hemkund Sahib) is just one straight road and no sane person can possibly lose a track of!

 But a travel package if you want to be pampered and enjoy the little luxuries and the added comfort.

-Have you done the Hemkund Sahib and the Valley of Flowers Trek?
+Have you done the Gurudwara Shri Hemkund Sahib trek?
 Would you like to add any tips for other readers?
-Please spill in comments below!
+Please spill in the comments below!